kernelkit/infix/doc/developers-guide.md

 Development
 -----------

+Developing with Infix is the same as [developing with Buildroot][4].
-When changing a package, locally kept sources, or when using [`local.mk`](override-package.md), you only want to rebuild the parts you have modified:
+When working with a package, be it locally kept sources, or when using [`local.mk`](override-package.md), you only want to rebuild the parts you have modified:

     make foo-rebuild